Discover Legal Tech In The Startup Nation 2020

 Thousands of participants from Israel and abroad have already benefitted from the department’s events, which in turn have become yet another stepping stone for the progress and development of this important field.

-The trend is promising, yet there is much room for growth, as many ‘old school’ lawyers’ recoil from adopting new technologies – and this is precisely where we step in.
+The trend is promising, yet there is much room for growth, like many ‘old school’ lawyers’ recoil from adopting new technologies – and this is precisely where we step in.

 How to get in contact with Tech&Law?